brainelectronics/DigisparkCommunication/README.md

 - check out the talker.py script for simple reference how to communicate with the Digispark (upload Digispark_simple_com.ino first)
 - use listAllDevices.py to list all devices and return their name and manufacturer name

-You need to install pyusb and libsub: sudo pip install pyusb --pre sudo pip libusb1 or easy_install libusb1
+You need to install pyusb and libsub:<br>
+sudo pip install pyusb --pre<br>
+sudo pip libusb1 or easy_install libusb1